flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-2/index.md

 cards:
   - order: 0
     body: >-
-      > ‘I am very sure that we have very, very good grounds to be making these warnings.”
+      > "I am very sure that we have very, very good grounds to be making these warnings.”